Tush786/Burrow_App_Clone/README.md

 - Use of different HTTP status codes for sending responses
 - Standard pratices followed
 - Cloudinary for images upload on backend
+- Razorpay for payment integration
+- Nodemailer for forget password url and Order Summery Sent on email

 ## Tools and Technologies